Ken Hubbs: Death

-Hubbs decided to challenge a fear of flying head-on by taking flying lessons in the winter between 1963 and 1964, and received his pilot's license in January 1964.
+Hubbs decided to challenge his fear of flying head-on by taking flying lessons in the winter of 1963-1964, and received his pilot's license in January 1964.
 On February 12, Hubbs flew from California to Provo, Utah with his friend Denny Doyle to surprise Doyle's wife, who had recently given birth to the couple's child.
 That night, Hubbs played in a charity basketball game sponsored by Brigham Young University.

 A snow storm developed in the Utah Valley the morning of February 13.
 Hubbs attempted to beat the storm, and he and Doyle took off in a red and white Cessna 172 from Provo Airport.
 Hubbs had not filed a flight plan but told airport staff that the pair were heading for Morrow Field near Colton, California.
 Euliss Hubbs, Ken's father, reported that they had not arrived in Colton by Friday the 14th, prompting a search in areas of Utah, Nevada and California along the possible flight path.

 There was no radio contact with Hubbs after takeoff, prompting Utah's civil aeronautics director, Harlon Bement, to suspect "the plane could be fairly close [by]."
 The wreckage was found a quarter mile south of Bird Island in Utah Lake.
 Both Hubbs and Doyle died in the crash.
 The air temperature was estimated as -1 °F, and it had been snowing heavily.

 Hubbs's funeral was held several days later in his hometown of Colton.
 Services were held in the Colton High School Whitmer Auditorium because of the huge crowd, and the automobile procession to his burial was two miles long.
 Fellow Cubs Ron Santo, Ernie Banks, Glen Hobbie and Don Elston were among the pallbearers.
 He was buried at Montecito Memorial Park, in Colton.